the-draupnir-project/draupnir-documentation/docs/governance/ethical-values.md

 Draupnir will not work with or legitimise any entity that enforces arbitrary detention, terrorizes communities, or persecutes minorities.

-Draupnir is blind to the law on liberation.
+Draupnir is blind to the law when liberation is concerned.
 What is legal is not what is right.
 Breaking power that is used by authoritarians will always be more important than the continuance of any project.

 ## Empowerment